//Kevin Anderson /October 26 / 2012

 • Free on web, paid on mobile – Even leading advocates for free content on the web, the Washington Post and The Guardian, do charge for mobile and tablet apps.
 It is not clear that that these generate meaningful revenue, but it does show that most companies are operating somewhere between the poles of entirely free and entirely paid.

 • Free/closed hybrid networks – Indeed, The Wall Street Journal network uses this model.
 The Wall Street journal isn’t a single site but actually a network of sites which operate a range of digital revenue strategies.
-The Journal itself uses the freemium model, although most of the content is for subscribers only.
+The Journal itself uses the freemium modelFreemium ModelA type of business model that works by selling basic services, or a basic…//read more , although most of the content is for subscribers only.
 The weekly investment magazine Barrons has free blogs but most of the other content is for subscribers only.
 The Wall Street Journal network also includes the free and open sites Marketwatch and technology focused AllThingsD.
 Parent company Dow Jones also has subscription-only information services such as Factiva.

 • Metered – This model allows casual readers to read some content for free, but then asks readers to pay after they have read their monthly allowance.
 This is the model the Financial Times has used for years, and this was the model that the New York Times chose.